Malavika Kasturi

 Biography:

 Dr. Kasturi is also working on two other research projects.
-After finishing her second book manuscript, she will continue to write about various aspects of monasticism, with a particular focus on family, sexuality, and asceticism.
-Her second project, The ‘Lost’ Mughal Pensioners of Banaras: Diasporic’ Families, Memory and Urban History in South Asia, 1800 to the Present, funded by a SSHRC Insight grant (2015), studies how elite Muslim households have shaped urban space and a cosmopolitan public culture in ‘Hindu’ pilgrimage centres in recent times.
-Dr Kasturi’s articles have appeared in edited collections and in journals such as the Journal of Hindu Studies, Modern Asian Studies, the Indian Economic Social and History Review, Studies in History, and the Indian Journal of Gender Studies.
-She has been a research fellow at the Agrarian Studies Programme, Yale, and more recently at the Indian Institute of Advanced Study, Shimla, and the Centre for Contemporary Studies, Nehru Memorial Museum and Library, New Delhi.
+After completing her second book manuscript, she will continue to write about various aspects of monasticism, with a particular focus on family, sexuality, and asceticism.
+Her second project, The ‘Lost’ Mughal Pensioners of Banaras: Diasporic’ Families, Memory and Urban History in South Asia, 1800 to the Present, also funded by a SSHRC Insight grant (2015), studies how elite Muslim households have shaped urban space and a cosmopolitan public culture in ‘Hindu’ pilgrimage centres in recent times.
+Dr. Kasturi’s articles have appeared in edited collections and in journals such as the Journal of Hindu Studies, Modern Asian Studies, the Indian Economic Social and History Review, Studies in History, and the Indian Journal of Gender Studies.
+She has been a research fellow at the Agrarian Studies Programme, Yale; the Indian Institute of Advanced Study, Shimla; and the Centre for Contemporary Studies, Nehru Memorial Museum and Library, New Delhi.

 Education: